 A: Okay.
 A fire truck holds water.
 Water is the home of fish.
 Fish have fins.
 Fins live in Finland.
 Which is next door to Russia.
 Which is or used to be red.
 And that's why.

 If you add the numerical value of father and mother, you get the numerical value of child!

 This would have been a marvelous discovery if the values of uncle and aunt added up to cousin; they don't and the method is an orphan.

-Same with the numerical values for East (vaguely connected to Paradise, which was 'to the east') and Tree Of Life: 144 and 233: they are sequential Fibbonachi numbers!
-Yoohoo!
+Same with the numerical values for East (vaguely connected to Paradise, which was 'to the east') and Tree Of Life: 144 and 233: they are sequential Fibonacci numbers!
+Woohoo!

-This would have been jolly great if the rest of the Fibbonachi sequence also popped out of the Paradise cycle; it doesn't.
+This would have been jolly great if the rest of the Fibonacci sequence also popped out of the Paradise cycle; it doesn't.

 Looking for information in the vast crypt of Biblical Scriptures is intensely gratifying.
 But in any text this large, anything can be found if one wants it bad enough.
 A golden rule that this number trick transgresses is that information from the crypt should never contradict information in the narrative layer.
 Assuming that God dictates something completely wrong for all to hear and then hides something — that still isn't true! — for the numerically adroit among us, may be safely considered a heresy.